 OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

-USCIS announced that it has received a sufficient number of H-2B petitions to reach the congressionally mandated cap (33,000) for the second half of FY 2020.
-February 18, 2020 is now the “final receipt date” for cap-subject H-2B worker requesting employment start dates before October 1, 2019.
-The “final receipt date” is the date on which USCIS determined that it has received enough cap-subject petitions to reach the limit of 33,000 H-2B workers for the second half of FY2019, for a total of 66,000 for the year.
+On Wednesday, October 12, 2021, USCIS announced that it has reached the H-2B cap for the first half of fiscal year 2022.
+September 30, 2021 is now the “final receipt date” for cap-subject H-2B worker requesting employment start dates before April 1, 2022.
+The “final receipt date” is the date on which USCIS determined that it has received enough cap-subject petitions to reach the limit of H-2B workers for the first half FY2022.
+USCIS continues to accept petitions that are exempt from the congressionally mandated H-2B cap.

 The exceptions are listed below: